Sean-Dickey-thycotic-com/ssi-docs/royalts/support/index.md

 Integrations are supported to the extent of the third-party product procedures documented for this integration.
 Please contact the third-party for any customized setup of the integrated product.

 Thycotic customers have access to support by phone and email.
-You also can open a case in Thycotic’s support ticketing system, which promotes follow-through to issue resolution.
+You also can open a case in Thycotic's support ticketing system, which promotes follow-through to issue resolution.

 * Use the means you prefer, except for Severity 1 issues—for those, always use phone support.